Giving Youth Voting Rights is Best Hope in Fight Against Climate Change

 Thousands of Dutch students skipped classes to march for action on climate change earlier this month.
 Photo: Remko de Waal, AFP

 This Friday, pupils in countless cities across the world will skip school and march for climate action.
-In just few months, the movement has made quite an impact.
+In just a few months, the movement has made quite an impact.
 It now needs policy backup – and action.

 Greta Thunberg at the 2018 UN Climate Conference in Poland.
 Photo: AFP